 Closed questions do not provide as much detail as open questions.
 They do offer a greater level of standardisation in responses.
 This makes the data analysis process much faster than it would be for open questions.

 You need to understand the market and its consumers to place your product in the market and create its value proposition.
 You can also understand how to differentiate your product from competitors.
 Gathering data on the market can help you to create custom products to address the needs of your consumers.

 In the digital age, the best way to reach your participants is through technology.
 This not only means that you can minimise the cost implications for your business, but you can also collect your data in a much more efficient way.

 Market research can prove to be a very useful tool.
 Growth and innovation will differentiate you from your competitors.
 The key to achieving those goals is by doing research that allows you to understand the market and how you can achieve your goals.
-The types of data collection forms you use are up to you.
+The types of lead and data collection forms you use are up to you.

 5 minutes read